Shinbone Alley (Stay a Little Longer, Long Time Ago)

 RECORDINGS:

-NOTES [150 words]: The notes in Brown describe this as common, but cite only one possibly-traditional version (in Odum and Johnson).
+NOTES [229 words]: The notes in Brown describe this as common, but cite only one possibly-traditional version (in Odum and Johnson).
+Roud #11769 has many, many versions, but often they don't have the "shinbone alley" verse and might be something different.

-The problem in fact is very complex: What is the relationship of this traditional song to Bob Wills's "Stay a Little Longer"?
-The one verifiable traditional collection is Brown's, which came a few years after the Wills recording, but is significantly different -- some lyrics Wills didn't use, added chorus, etc. Similarly the MidwestFolklore fragment: printed a few years after Wills, doesn't mention Shinbone Alley, doesn't say "Stay all night," but looks very closely related.
+There is another problem: What is the relationship of this traditional song to Bob Wills's "Stay a Little Longer"?
+(A song which has been collected in the Ozarks but from a source clearly influenced by commercial recordings.)
+Brown's traditional collection came a few years after the Wills recording, but is significantly different -- some lyrics Wills didn't use, added chorus, etc. Similarly the MidwestFolklore fragment: printed a few years after Wills, doesn't mention Shinbone Alley, doesn't say "Stay all night," but looks very closely related.

 Paul Stamler thinks they're the same.
 I waver, since there are are few printed fragments which seem to predate Wills by many decades.
 Roud gives them separate numbers.
 For the moment, I'm still listing this under Brown's title, but listing the Wills version as a likely by-blow or perhaps even a source. - RBW